isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-04-08-post-Written Reply 1.md

 ---
-title: Written Reply 1
+title: Written Reply by Minister for Law Mr Edwin Tong SC on Integration of Court Custody Orders with Healthcare, School and Residential Records Systems
-permalink: /written-reply-1/
+permalink: /written-reply-minister-law-edwin-tong-sc-on-integration-court-custody-orders-healthcare-school-residential-records-systems/
 date: 2026-04-08
 layout: post
 description: ""